FEUP-ESOF-2020-21/open-cx-t2g2-teamnamenotfound/README.md

         Given the user is logged in with a valid account and the app is in home screen When I tap the "conference1Button" button
         Then "conferenceScreen" screen shows up

+    Scenario: The app goes back to home screen when we tap arrow button Given the user is logged in with a valid account and the app in in conferenceScreen When I tap the "arrowButton" button
+        Then "homeScreen" shows up
   ```

   - **Value and effort**: M